 Using Input and Output

-Your Udamonic computer includes words to configure and read/write individual general-purpose IO (GPIO) pins.
+Your Scamp computer includes words to configure and read/write individual general-purpose IO (GPIO) pins.
 A GPIO pin can be configured as an input or output.
 Inputs can optionally have pullup or pulldown resistors activated.
 Outputs can optionally be configured as open-drain.

 Input